chuanma/STSLib/STSLib/README.md

 Install
 --------------

-* * **`sudo make`**: simply type `make` to build all the components.
+* * **`sudo make`**: simply type `sudo make` to build all the components.
 You may have to edit the makefile to update the installation path to fit your need.
-Here I am using the default path in OS X.
+The default path in the makefile is for OS X.

 Applications
 --------------